 Is July a good time to visit Koh Samui?

-Quick note: You’ll run into information stating that July is rainy season in Thailand.
-While July is a pretty wet month on Phuket (an average of 19 days of 31), Oct/Nov/Dec are Koh Samui’s rainy season – not July.
+You’ll run into information stating that July is rainy season in Thailand.
+While July is a pretty wet month on Phuket (an average of 19 days of 31), October, November and December are Koh Samui’s rainy season – not July.

 Instead, expect the occasional (and quite spectacular) tropical storm.
 These usually come in the form of “afternoon showers”, and they’re nothing to dread.
 They don’t last long and are an extremely refreshing, often dramatic, experience.
 Seriously – rain – not a problem.
 It will be sunny plenty of the time.